 - Stinkwort (Dittrichia graveolens)

 How can you help?
-Join the Invasive Plant Patrol.
-As a volunteer, you will help conserve rare riparian zones, endangered animals, and scenic views.
-Our Invasive Plant Patrol volunteers work across the Parkway to identify and remove invasive plants.
+Join the Invasive Plant Patrol!
+Our Invasive Plant Patrol volunteers work throughout the Parkway to identify and remove invasive plants and help conserve rare riparian zones, endangered animals, and scenic views.
 Volunteers can adopt an area in need or act as a roving member helping out where needed.
+Contact firstname.lastname@example.org for more information or to get involved.

-If you cannot make this commitment, you can still help.
+Can’t join the Invasive Plant Patrol, but still want to help?
 Check out our calendar for regular invasive plant workdays.